Easy Recipes for Marathon Runners

 As you can see, there are several easy recipes that make marathon nutrition and healthy eating easy with a busy training schedule.

-If you want more breakfast recipes, snack recipes or vegetarian recipes for athletes, this post includes 51 Healthy Recipes for Athletes that span the board for pre-workout breakfasts, post-workout smoothies and easy portable snack options.
+If you want more breakfast recipes, snack recipes or vegetarian recipes for athletes, this post includes over 50 Healthy Recipes for Athletes that span the board for pre-workout breakfasts, post-workout smoothies and easy portable snack options.

 - Marathon Training Nutrition 101